open-nudge/.github/strategy/communication.md

 [Buffer](https://buffer.com/) is used to manage platforms which are available as a direct integration.

+> [!NOTE]
+> Buffer automatically manages the posting schedule, but some manual
+> adjustments might be necessary

 ## Timing

+> [!CAUTION]
+> Buffer scheduling tool is used to manage the timing of the posts,
+> consider information below as a guideline

 > [!NOTE]
 > Schedules target primarily US (PDT time zone) or European (UTC) audience